katzenpost/katzenpost/docs/specs/mixnet.rst

    ``Message`` - A variable-length sequence of octets sent anonymously
              through the network.
-Short messages are sent in a single packet; long messages are fragmented across multiple packets (see the Panoramix Mix Network End-to-end Protocol Specification for more information about
+Short messages are sent in a single packet; long messages are fragmented across multiple packets (see the Katzenpost Mix Network End-to-end Protocol Specification for more information about
              encoding messages into payloads). /* <- This has to be rephrased after The analysis of the stats; if we have multiple classes of traffic */